MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/set-up-compliance.md

 ---
 # Set up compliance features

-Your Microsoft 365 Business Premium comes with compliance and privacy features to help protect your company's data, and to help you keep your and your customers' sensitive information secure.
-This article provides information to help you get started with your compliance features in Microsoft 365 Business Premium.
+Your Microsoft 365 Business Premium subscription includes compliance and privacy features.
+These capabilities help protect your company's data, and to help you keep your and your customers' sensitive information secure.
+This article is designed to help you get started with your compliance features.

 ## Before you begin